Runthescript/tor-composer/README.md

 docker-compose up --build
 ```

+> [!TIP]
-Your externally loaded keys should be in use now.
+> Your externally loaded keys should be in use now.
 Check by navigating to your .onion address.
 You can check your address the same way as described in the [setup instructions](#step-three).